 First, it is very important to note whether a book has a sequel, or it is part of a series.
 Then, describe what the book is all about without revealing any scenes in the story.
 It is a general rule not to mention anything that happened on the middle part of the book.
 Neither should you give any spoilers nor reveal any plot twists.

 2. Discuss what you liked about the book.

 For this part right here, here are some questions that may help you provide details:

 b.
 How did it make you feel?
 Did it make you laugh?
 Or did it make you cry?

 c.
 Cite a scene that you think was written well.
-It may be a sad scene, joyous one, tense scene or a
+It may be a sad scene, joyous one, tense scene or a mysterious one.

 d.
 What particularly was your favorite part of the book?
 Why that?